dhis2/dhis2-docs/src/user/using-the-tracker-capture-app.md

 referral functionality and select the "Move permanently" option while referring.

 A user that has capture access to the organisation unit that is the current owner of the TEI/Program will have write access to all enrollments for that TEI/Program combination.
-This is also true if the user has temporary access gained after breaking the glass?? or temporary referral??
+This is also true if the user has temporary access gained after breaking the glass.
 A user that has search access to the organisation unit that is the current owner will have access to search and find the TEI/Program combination.